michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_compute_solutions-.md

 # Configuring a Database Connection String
 App Service Web App -----> Connection string e.g SQLServerDB -------> Azure SQL Database

-we don't want to hardcode connection string
+we don't want to hardcode connection string in Azure Web App so first we need to create SQL Database, then check connections string for it and then go to Azure Web App configurations and add this connection string as variable.

 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals/blob/master/az-204/images/connection_string.png?raw=true)